Person killed in three-car crash on SH5 in Rotorua

 The Serious Crash Unit has been advised.

-The road is closed and lengthy diversions are in place.
-All motorists travelling between Tirau and Rotorua are being diverted through Putaruru and Tokoroa.
+The road was closed and lengthy diversions were in place.
+All motorists travelling between Tirau and Rotorua were being diverted through Putaruru and Tokoroa.

 Police thanked motorists for their patience in advance.